 Strong ligaments attach to the vertebrae.
 These ligaments give extra support and strength to the spine.
 Various muscles also go around, and are attached to, various parts of the spine.
 (The muscles and ligaments are not shown in the diagram below, for simplicity.)

 Note: this leaflet is about a 'slipped' (prolapsed) disc in the lower back (the lumbar spine).
 There is a separate leaflet about disc problems in the neck, called Cervical Spondylosis.

 Who gets a slipped disc?

 Bouts of back pain are very common.
-However, less than 1 in 20 cases of sudden-onset (acute) back pain are due to a 'slipped' (prolapsed) disc.
+However, fewer than 1 in 20 cases of sudden-onset (acute) back pain are due to a 'slipped' (prolapsed) disc.
 (Most cases of back pain are classed as simple low back pain.
 This is thought to be caused by a minor problem in a muscle, ligament, or other structure in the back - for example, a strained muscle.
 See the separate leaflet called Back and Spine Pain for a general overview of the different types of back pain.)

 The most common age to develop a prolapsed disc is between 30 and 50 years.
 Twice as many men as women are affected.
 A prolapsed disc is rare in anyone under 20 years of age.
 For information and advice on back pain in young people, see the separate leaflet called Back Pain in Children.

 What causes a slipped disc?